 The best thing to do on long flights is to simply get up and move around regularly, once an hour for example, just to stretch your legs and muscles.
 Even when you are sat down performing static stretches or isometric muscle compressions (basically try and move and stretch your legs and feet as much as possible) in the limited space you have will help prevent DVTs.
 Drink plenty of fluids and stay hydrated, and avoiding alcohol and tobacco will also help.

 Insect bites and stings.

 Backpackers encounter a huge variety of tiny little creatures on their travels that are only too happy to take a bite out of them.
 The majority such as bedbugs, ticks and leeches are thankfully relatively harmless beyond mild pain and an annoying itch.
-Be and wasp sting are just annoying and a little painful, unlessof course you are allergic to them.
+Bee and wasp stings are just annoying and a little painful, unlessof course you are allergic to them.
 The biggest problems come from biting insects that carry disease, such as mosquitoes.
 These horrible insects can carry everything from malaria to dengue or chikungunya to zika.